Dolaptruongvu/ETL-Pipeline-Using-ES-Camel-Kafka/README.md

-# ETL Pipeline Using Elasticsearch, Apache Camel, Kafka and Mysql
+# ETL Pipeline Using Elasticsearch, Apache Camel, and Kafka

-This ETL project involves setting up an integration pipeline using Elasticsearch, Apache Camel, Kafka and Mysql.
+This ETL project involves setting up an integration pipeline using Elasticsearch, Apache Camel, and Kafka.
 Follow the steps below to get the project running:

 ### Prerequisites
 1. **Install Apache Camel Karavan**